Twasi/twasi-docs/docs/users/twasi-panel/panel-structure.md

 ## Where to find what?

-On this Page you will find the arrangement of Elements and where to find what in the Twasi Panel.
+On this page you will find details about the arrangement of elements and where to find what in the Twasi panel.

 ## Basic Structure

-The Twasi Panel consists of three main segments. **The Sidebar**, **The Header** and **The Content Area**.
+The Twasi panel consists of three main segments. **The sidebar**, **the header** and **the content area**.

 ### The Sidebar

-The most important thing on a good working platform is provide a good way to navigate through the contents of the different Subpages.
+The most important thing on a good working platform is to provide a good way to navigate through the contents of the different subpages.
-For that purpose we use a dynamic Sidebar wich shows only the Pages you want to see and need.
+For that purpose we use a dynamic sidebar which shows only the pages you want to see and need.

-#### Thats awesome! how does that work?
+#### That's awesome!
+But how does that work?

-As you already know our Chatbot is modular.
-You can install and uninstall every Plugin that you want to use.
+As you might already know, our chatbot is modular.
+You can install and uninstall every plugin that you want to use, respectively you don't want to use anymore.
-The Sidebar keeps track of what you have installed on your Account and only displays the matching Pages for i.e. the Commands Plugin.
+The sidebar keeps track of what you have installed on your account and only displays the matching pages for - as an example - the commands plugin.

 ![Sidebar](/img/userdocs/twasi-panel/panel-structure/sidebar.png)

-### The Header
+### The header

-We use the Header Section of the Twasi Panel to display your Twitch Name, your Avatar and your Twasi Rank.
+We use the header section of the Twasi panel to display your Twitch name, your avatar and your Twasi rank.
-On the left hand side of the Header you can find three Buttons.
-The first of the three is used to change the language of the whole Panel.
+On the left hand side of the header you can find three buttons.
+The first of the three is used to change the language of the whole panel.
-The Second one is used to switch between a lot of custom designed Themes to choose from.
-The last is a function that will be implemented later on in the development of Twasi.
-It will be used to switch between Acounts you have access to or to give your mods the ability to access your panel and manage your bot.
+The second one is used to swap between a lot of custom designed themes to choose from.
+The last one is a function that will be implemented later on in the development of Twasi.
+It will be utilized to switch between accounts you have access to or to give your mods the ability to access your panel and to manage your bot.

 ![Header](/img/userdocs/twasi-panel/panel-structure/header.png)

-### The Content Area
+### The content area

-The Content Area displays all your Settings, Statistics and other cool Stuff to work with.
-It changes its Contents by Navigating through the Sidebar.
+The content area displays all your settings, statistics and other cool stuff to work with.
+It changes its contents by navigating through the sidebar.

 ![Contents](/img/userdocs/twasi-panel/panel-structure/contents.png)